 Transmission problems with the Ford Fiesta continue to be one of the top complaints we hear from Ford owners.
-Ford Fiesta model years 2012 through 2016 are equipped with a 6-speed dual-clutch transmission (DCT) that shudders, hesitates and then jerks forward on acceleration, slips out of gear while driving, makes a grinding noise while driving, and sometimes will not move at all.
+Ford Fiesta model year 2016 is equipped with a 6-speed dual-clutch transmission (DCT) that shudders, hesitates and then jerks forward on acceleration, slips out of gear while driving, makes a grinding noise while driving, and sometimes will not move at all.

 Ford’s transmission system problems are causing Ford Fiesta owners to make multiple trips to Ford’s dealerships for repairs that are not solving the problem, if any repairs are even attempted.

 If you are having the same experience with your Ford that many of our clients are having, be aware that Ford’s dealers are telling consumers that this is “normal” for this type of transmission and there is nothing wrong with the vehicle.

 Oftentimes, Ford’s dealerships tell our clients that this is the “normal operation” of the transmission system and they are refusing to document our client’s complaints on a repair order; which is illegal.
 Every single time a consumer brings their vehicle to a dealership, the dealership is required to write up a repair order that lists the consumer’s complaints and must attempt to repair the problem(s).
 Then, by law, the dealership is required to give the consumer a repair invoice when the consumer picks up their vehicle.
 The repair invoice must state what, if any, repairs were made.
 If no repairs were made, the invoice must state that fact.